 There are two popular methods for estimating SEM with latent variables (Olsen & Johnson, 2003).
 The first approach is factor-based covariance fitting exemplified by software such as LISREL, EQS, and AMOS (Hair et al., 1998).
 The second is the component-based PLS approach.
-PLS is widely used by a growing number of researchers, and is selected for this study for several reasons.
+PLS is widely used by a growing number of researchers, and is selected for this study and provides an exact definition of component scores (Chin, 2004).

-Firstly, the component-based approach applied in PLS precludes two serious problems: inadmissible solutions and factor indeterminacy (Fornell & Bookstein, 1982).
-PLS estimates the latent variables as exact linear combinations of the observed measures.
-It thus avoids indeterminacy problems and provides an exact definition of component scores (Chin, 2004).
 Secondly, the PLS approach allows the examination of indirect relationships among factors (Maruyama, 1998).
 As depicted in Figure 1, there is an indirect relationship between investment readiness and performance via access to finance.
 The indirect analysis is better achieved by the use of the PLS technique than by multiple regression analysis or other techniques (Maruyama, 1998).

+Firstly, the component-based approach applied in PLS precludes two for several reasons. serious problems: inadmissible solutions and factor indeterminacy (Fornell & Bookstein, 1982).
+PLS estimates the latent variables as exact linear combinations of the observed measures.
+It thus avoids indeterminacy problems

 Furthermore, PLS allows simultaneous testing of an entire model instead of a simple examination of the relationship between two variables, which provides the researcher with a comprehensive means of assessing and modifying a given theory.
-The PLS technique does not require a normality assumption for estimating model parameters, observation independences, or variable metrics, because a series of ordinary least squares analyses of the iterative algorithm is applied in this approach (Chin, 2004; Falk & Miller, 1992).
+The PLS technique does not require a normality assumption for estimating model parameters, observation independences, or variable metrics, because a series of ordinary least squares analyses of the iterative algorithm is applied in this approach (Chin, 2004; Falk & Miller,

-The PLS algorithm, encompassing canonical correlation, redundancy analysis, multiple regression, multivariate analysis of variance, and principal components, eliminates the multi-collinearity problem: the correlations between observed variables which impact the degree to which any variable's effect can be predicted or explained by the other variables in the analysis (Wold, 1985).
-In addition, it has minimal requirements for sample size (Falk & Miller, 1992).
-The issue of sample size for adequate estimation has been the focus of an extensive debate in the structural equation literature.
-There are a number of recommendations for developing an efficient method of determining sample size in the application of SEM.
+1992).
+The PLS algorithm, encompassing canonical correlation, redundancy analysis, multiple regression, multivariate analysis of variance, and principal components, eliminates the multi-collinearity problem: the correlations between observed variables which impact the degree to which any variable's effect can be predicted or explained by the other variables in the analysis effect can be predicted or explained by the other variables in the analysis (Wold, 1985).
+In addition, it has minimal requirements for sample size (Falk Miller, 1992).
+The issue of sample size for adequate estimation has been the & Miller, 1992).
+The issue of sample size for adequate method has been the focus of an extensive debate in the structural equation literature.
+There are a foumber of recommendations for developing an efficient method of number of recommendations for developing an efficient method of determining sample size in the application of SEM.
 Hair et al. (1998), and